-&lt;sup>8 Los Angeles Board of Airport Commissioners, Resolution No. 7467, December 20, 1972.
+8 Los Angeles Board of Airport Commissioners, Resolution No. 7467, December 20, 1972.

-&lt;sup>9 The FAA has established aircraft noise criteria in 14 CFR Part 36, "Noise Standards: Aircraft Type and Airworthiness Certification."
-For "large" aircraft (with maximum takeoff weights of 12,500 pounds or more) and turbojet-powered aircraft, Part 36 identifies four aircraft noise "stages:" Stage 1 aircraft which have never been shown to meet any noise standards, because they have never been tested, or because they have been tested and failed to meet any standards; Stage 2 aircraft meet original noise limits set in 1969; Stage 3 aircraft meet more stringent limits established in 1977; Stage 4 aircraft meet the most stringent limits established in 2005.
+9 The FAA has established aircraft noise criteria in 14 CFR Part 36, "Noise Standards: Aircraft Type and Airworthiness Certification."
+For "large" aircraft (with maximum takeoff weights of 12,500 pounds or more) and turbojet-powered aircraft, Part 36 identifies four aircraft noise "stages:" Stage 1 aircraft, which have never been shown to meet any noise standards, because they have never been tested, or because they have been tested and failed to meet any standards; Stage 2 aircraft, which meet original noise limits set in 1969; Stage 3 aircraft, which meet more stringent limits established in 1977; and Stage 4 aircraft, which meet the most stringent limits established in 2005.

-&lt;sup>11 Los Angeles Board of Airport Commissioners, Resolution No. 12770, September 9, 1981.
+10 Los Angeles Board of Airport Commissioners, Resolution No. 8372, June 7, 1974.

-system.
-The BOAC passed Resolution 14340 adopting the ANCLUC recommendations in June of that year, but a May 14, 1985 letter from then-FAA Administrator McClure to Clifton Moore, General Manager (now referred to as Executive Director) of the City's Department of Airports (now referred to as LAWA) indicated that the measure would have to "receive further FAA review before approval or disapproval".
+In early August 1981, a strike by FAA air traffic controllers resulted in temporary suspension of the Over-Ocean Operations procedure due to safety considerations.
+However, by September 1981, the BOAC initiated Resolution 12770 to direct communication with the FAA and to obtain a date when the nighttime Over-Ocean Operations measure would be re-implemented.
+A 1984 Airport Noise Control and Land Use Compatibility (ANCLUC) study recommended extending the hours of Over Ocean Operations to 11:00 p.m. to 6:30 a.m. in the short term and within five years, extend the effective hours to 10:00 p.m. to 7:00 a.m. if there were no adverse effects on the overall air traffic system.
+The BOAC passed Resolution 14340 adopting the ANCLUC recommendations in June of that year, but a May 14, 1985 letter from then-FAA Administrator McClure to Clifton Moore, General Manager (now referred to as Executive Director) of the City's Department of Airports (now referred to as LAWA) indicated that the measure would have to "receive further FAA review before approval".
 The extended hours were never adopted, but Over-Ocean Operations remains in effect between 12:00 midnight and 6:30 a.m.